ddsbook/blog/2015/drafts/makeover-fixing-a-survey-response-chart.md

                                       "Don't know / \nDoes not hold"))) %>% mutate(percent=ifelse(Response!="Likely", -percent, percent)) -> lik

-We'll use a stacked area chart that's zero-centered between "Likely" and the rest of the answers and add a marker line at 0%, both to enable our brains to compare the length of the bars vs focusing on errantly calculating area (which can happen in 100% stacked bar charts).
+The last `mutate` gives us an easy way to make a diverging stacked bar chart (in ggplot) that's zero-centered between _"Likely"_.
+We'll also add a marker line at 0%.
+Both of these choices help  our brains compare the length of the bars vs focusing on mistakenly calculating area (which can happen in 100% stacked bar charts).

-Choosing colors wisely will also let our eyes group the non-"Likely" segments together but also easily enables us to separate them logically.
+Choosing colors wisely will also let our eyes more easily group the non-"Likely" segments together but also enable quick, logical separation.

-Finally, we plot a stacked bar chart.
-One way to do this with ggplot is to use two `geom_bar` calls, one to plot the positive/"Likely" components and another to handle the rest.
-There's quite a bit going on in this ggplot composition but it makes for a good, repeatable outcome in the heed.
+Finally, we plot the diverging stacked bar chart.
+One way to do this with ggplot is to use two `geom_bar` calls, one to plot the positive, _"Likely"_ components and another to handle the rest.

+There's quite a bit going on in this ggplot composition but it makes for a good, repeatable outcome in the end.

     question <- "How likely do you think it is that your personal information will be accessed by an unauthorized person either accidently or deliberately within the next 12 months?